szeacademy/autonomous_driving_LEGO/README.md

 ## Video Tutorial

-Watch the step-by-step tutorial on YouTube: [INSERT YOUTUBE LINK HERE]
+Watch the step-by-step tutorial on YouTube: https://youtu.be/zeEeBysmOjE

 ## Overview